GianfrancoBazzani/ETHGlobal-Buenos-Aires/README.md

 Configuration parameters:
  - Attacker protocol (address of bleeth.me router for the specific protocol).
  - Victim protocol (address of bleeth.me router for the specific protocol).
- - Tokens list (tokens involved in the vampire attack).
  - Reward token list (tokens given as reward).
  - Penalization coeficient.
  - Auction time.